 Bach, J.S. - various - Difficult to choose from the immense number of transcriptions of Bach's huge output.
 I prefer modern string-orchestra versions of some of his more melodious stuff, e.g. Sheep may safely graze, and instrumental transcriptions of certain arias, e.g. from the Christmas Oratorio - the Baroque singing style is very strained, but Bach's treatment of counterpoint in his instrumental accompaniments is usually stunning.
 (Oh, and take care to avoid that rasping harpsichord continuo!)
 A feature of Bach is his rapidly changing harmonies, sometimes done to great effect, e.g. in The Musical Offering, Ricercare a 6 and the Orchestral Suite No. 3, Air, but sometimes overdone to the point of tedium.

-Others - Prokofiev (Symphony no.1), Saint-Saens (Symphony no.3), Brahms (Symphony no.3, Intermezzo in B minor Op.119 no.1 and other late piano works, Sextets Op.18 and Op.36), Elgar (Enigma variations, Pomp and Circumstance March No. 1 - impossible to leave off any Pom's hit list), Mascagni (Cavalleria rusticana - intermezzo sinfonico), Wagner (Tannhauser overture), Ferde Grofé (Grand Canyon suite), Tchaikovsky (Symphony no.2 - Little Russian), Samuel Barber (Allegro for strings), Debussy (String quartet), Schubert (Symphonies 5 & 8, Trout quintet, string quintet D956), Tolga Kashif (The Queen Symphony, esp 1st movement; based on songs of pop group Queen), Mozart (Symphony no.40, piano concerti K467, 488, 491, Rondo in Am K511, quintets K515, 516, 593, clarinet quintet K581, quartets K421, 465, 499, Piano Quartet K478 etc)....I don't know when to stop, so I'll stop now!
+Others - Prokofiev (Symphony no.1), Saint-Saens (Symphony no.3), Brahms (Symphony no.3, Intermezzo in B minor Op.119 no.1 and other late piano works, Sextets Op.18 and Op.36), Elgar (Enigma variations, Pomp and Circumstance March No. 1 - impossible to leave off any Pom's hit list), Mascagni (Cavalleria rusticana - intermezzo sinfonico), Wagner (Tannhauser overture), Ferde Grofé (Grand Canyon suite), Tchaikovsky (Symphony no.2 - Little Russian), Samuel Barber (Allegro for strings), Debussy (String quartet), Schubert (Symphonies 5 & 8, Trout quintet, string quintet D956), Tolga Kashif (The Queen Symphony, esp 1st movement; based on songs of pop group Queen), Hans Rott (young master of orchestration and counterpoint - Symphony in E major), Mozart (Symphony no.40, piano concerti K467, 488, 491, Rondo in Am K511, quintets K515, 516, 593, clarinet quintet K581, quartets K421, 465, 499, Piano Quartet K478 etc)....I don't know when to stop, so I'll stop now!
 As I still have a lot of listening to do, this selection will inevitably change.

 There's something important missing from this list.
 No, not opera!
 See Footnote 7 and get a big surprise!